Transliteration, keyboards and fonts

 Fonts

-As of september 2022 I haven't looked at the current state of affairs recently, so some fonts might have improved.
-I would suggest having a look at Daniel Werning page on Egyptological Unicode Fonts' for more recent information.
+As I don't update this page that often, I strongly suggest you also look at Daniel Werning page on Egyptological Unicode Fonts' for recent information.

 List of fonts which have at least egyptological aleph and ayin